ajsnarr98/EmberBot/README.md

 # EmberBot
-A bot written in python to be used in Discord servers.
+Emberbot is a Discord bot written in python.